Saturday, June 14, 2025

 Types of Kettlebells Available

 Cast iron kettlebells are tough but need chalk for grip.
-Rubber-coated ones, like those from Rogue Fitness or CAP Barbell, are safer for grip and protect floors.
+Rubber-coated ones, like those from Rogue Fitness or CAP Barbell, are safer for gripping and protecting floors.
 Competition kettlebells have a flat bottom for Olympic lifts.
 Adjustable models let you change weights without buying new ones.

 Where to Buy Kettlebells